isisaddons/isis-app-todoapp/README.md

 ## REST API

-In addition to Isis' Wicket viewer, it also provides the Restful Objects viewer, a fully fledged REST API that implements of the [Restful Objects](http://restfulobjects.org) v1.0 specification.
+In addition to Apache Isis' Wicket viewer, it also provides the Restful Objects viewer, a fully fledged REST API that implements of the [Restful Objects](http://restfulobjects.org) v1.0 specification.

 The screenshot below shows accessing this REST API using a Chrome plugin: